CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/relationalDatabaseDesign.md

     check if Y is a subset of X+

-if X+ includes Y for every XY in E,
+if X+ includes Y for every X -> Y in E,

     then E follows from F; if not, then E doesn’t follow from F